When you’re on the go, listening to podcasts on your smartphone or tablet can be a great way to make use of your time.

 A podcast player app, sometimes also known as a podcatcher, will make your life easier by allowing you to create playlists, find your favorite shows and automatically download new episodes, among other extra features.

-Apple has it’s own (free) podcast app, simply called Podcasts, but it is pretty basic and doesn’t offer a ton of pro functionality.
+Google and Apple both have their own podcast apps but they tend to be pretty basic and don’t offer a ton of pro functionality.

 Most avid listeners will want to add a more powerful podcast player to their app toolkit.